 Treatment for Impacted Canines

 Treatment may vary depending on the reason why the canine tooth is impacted.
-Extracting over-retained baby teeth may be a first step in providing more room for the impacted canines to erupt and unblocking their path.
+Extracting over-retained baby teeth may be a first step in providing more room for the impacted canines to erupt.
 Dr. Clemenza may also pull the gum back to expose the impacted tooth and then place an orthodontic bracket on the tooth that is connected to the rest of your braces by a small chain.
 This helps to guide the tooth into place as it develops.

 Call Our Practice to Schedule a Visit